You are here:

 A DBS webpage sets out which identification documents it accepts.
 At least one of the documents must show the applicant's current address.

 If you're not carrying out a barred list check, you can carry out section 128 direction checks through the Teaching Regulation Agency (TRA).
-You can do this by logging onto the Secure Access Portal.
+You can do this by logging onto the DfE sign-in service.